wondering-packet/learning-vault/Git/Exercises/E005 - Undoing changes.md

 cat demo.txt
 line1  # notice "garbage" line is gone from the file.

-# let's add some temp data; note that this is a d
+# let's add some temp data.
+# note that this is a different file so it's not tracked yet.
 echo "temp data" > temp.log
 git status
 On branch test/undo